Koolkatze/Frames-Speech-to-Speech/README.md

 15. run: python talk3.py (low latency version)
 16. run: python xtalk.py (quality voice version)

+To clone a voice using OpenVoice just use:

+cd Frames-Speech-to-Speech

+and then:

+python openvoice_app.py

-To clone a voice using OpenVoice just use cd Frames-Speech-to-Speech and then python openvoice_app.py after that use the https:// Link provided by the app on your internet Browser and follow the instructions.
+after that use the https:// Link provided by the app on your internet Browser and follow the instructions.

 ROADMAP: